Körtik Tepe: Settlement

 Tent-like sedentary Neolithic dwelling in hard material, Körtik Tepe, 10,400-9250 BCE, Diyarbakır Archaeology Museum.

-Within the context of Pre-Pottery Neolithic sites across West Asia, Körtiktepe is the most populated site yet known, with over 2000 single and double burials, and 460 architectural remains.
+Within the context of Pre-Pottery Neolithic sites across the Middle East and Anatolia, Kortik Tepe is the most populated site yet known, with over 2,000 single and double burials, and 460 architectural remains.
 Burials often involved defleshing and coloring the skeleton of the deceased with black and red paint.
 Numerous ritual items have also been found, whose designs have been influential throughout Upper Mesopotamia.

 Several circular buildings were found at the site, constructed with relatively thin stone walls, from at least 10,400 BC and until the abandonment of the site.
 It is thought by the discoverers that these formed a circular stone basis, on top of which a tent-like structure was erected for the roofing, made of poles supporting a lattice, with a covering of plaster and mud.
 The construction in group evokes permanent rather than temporary settlement.
 Several tombs were also found under the floors, with some differentiation in the quality and quantity of graves goods, suggesting social stratification.
 Occupation continued and thrived during the Early Holocene.
-The architectural tradition of constructing round plans established around 10400 BCE and continued without any fundamental alterations until the eventual desertion of the site.
+The architectural tradition of constructing round plans established around 10,400 BC and continued without any fundamental alterations until the eventual desertion of the site.

 Characteristics

 The people of Körtik Tepe were entirely hunter-gatherers, without agriculture, but, contrary to their predecessors had a highly intensive manufacturing activity.
 Hundreds of thousands of flint and obsidian tools were discovered at the site, as well as 500 stone vessels, many of them decorated with incised designs of plants, animals and symbol.
-Thousands of stone and shell beads were also discovered, 2000 bone tools, as well as hundreds of ground stone tools and scepters, and hundreds of decorated bone and stone plaques.
+Thousands of stone and shell beads were also discovered, around 2,000 bone tools, as well as hundreds of ground stone tools and scepters, and hundreds of decorated bone and stone plaques.

 Stone vessel with symbols and clothed human figure (a unique instance in PPN sites).
-Körtik Tepe, 10,400-9250 BCE, Diyarbakır Archaeology Museum.
+Körtik Tepe, around 9800 BC, Diyarbakır Archaeology Museum.

-Strontium and oxygen isotope analyses of human tooth enamel indicate that the inhabitants of the Younger Dryas occupations at Körtiktepe were born and grew up in or near the site, which is another indicator of sedentarism.
+Strontium and oxygen isotope analyses of human tooth enamel indicate that the inhabitants of the Younger Dryas occupations at Kortik Tepe were born and grew up in or near the site, which is another indicator of sedentism.
 Although a potential minor flooding event transpired during the transition from the Younger Dryas to the Early Holocene, the site endured without evident abandonment, at least not for a prolonged interval.
 Occupation continued and thrived during the Early Holocene.

-The site reached its peak in terms of occupation density around 9300 BCE.
-Subsequently, it experienced an unexplained abandonment circa 9250 BCE, possibly attributed to natural disturbances such as flooding induced by the warming of the Holocene climate changes.
+The site reached its peak in terms of occupation density around 9300 BC.
+Subsequently, it experienced an unexplained abandonment around 9250 BC, possibly attributed to natural disturbances such as flooding induced by the warming of the Holocene climate changes.